 Tai Kwun, 10 Hollywood Road, Central

-One of the oldest landmarks in the Sheung Wan area, the southern block of the Western Market was first built in 1844 and the northern block followed later in 1858.
+One of the oldest landmarks in Sheung Wan, the southern block of the Western Market was first built in 1844 and the northern block followed later in 1858.
 It was initially developed for the purpose of an indoor food market, but it has since turned into an arcade of numerous cafés and shops selling various items such as souvenirs, fabrics and textiles, and clothing.

-The Market is not hard to miss, with its unique and eye-catching brickwork that combines mahogany red bricks and granite.
+Western Market is not hard to miss, with its unique and eye-catching brickwork that combines mahogany red bricks and granite.
 The main entrance, too, features a beautifully carved arch that amplifies the Edwardian façade of the entire landmark.
-The Western Market was declared a historical monument in 1990 and was renovated and reopened to the public just a year later.
+It was declared a historical monument in 1990 and was renovated and reopened to the public just a year later.

 Western Market, 323 Des Voeux Road Central, Sheung Wan